 Long-tail service marketplace platforms are characterized by their niche focus, high complexity, and transaction sizes.
 Under the VC scale model, smaller services were difficult to justify lending support to.
 The increased complexity that came from their lengthened sales pipelines and delivery mechanisms has not been enough to justify investments, even though ticket sales for services on individual transactions are generally larger than individual product transaction sizes.

-The barriers for services marketplaces are lowering
+The barriers for service marketplaces are lowering

 However, there are several key forces that will drive change, and result in an array of new, online service marketplaces.